Learning Interface Topology and Association

 Note You can disable periodic topology learning using VLM.
 For more details, about this, see the "Configuring the Virtual Links Manager" section.

 These limitations are applicable to the VLM device learning feature:

-The following VLM device learning limitations are applicable only to Cisco Service Control SM Releases earlier than Release 3.8.5:
+The following VLM device learning limitation is applicable only to Cisco Service Control Subscriber Manager Releases earlier than Release 3.8.5:

 •VLM device learning feature does not support modular or integrated interfaces that are directly associated to a MAC domain; it only supports interfaces associated through a bonding group.